 Exchange traded funds (ETFs) are investment funds which hold a collection of underlying assets, such as shares, commodities and bonds.
 ETF portfolios are held by corporations which issue shares (a portion of ownership) of the fund.
 These shares give investors exposure to the underlying assets.
 For most ETFs, the strategy is passive style management.

 ETFs can track a broad index, sub-sector of that index or an industry sector, for example financials, commodities or energy stocks.
-Gold and crude oil ETFs are one example of gaining exposure to underlying commodities.
+Gold and crude oil ETFs are one example of gaining exposure to underlying commodities, as well as more scarce water ETFs.

 Although ETF trading sometimes pays dividends, a majority of those earnings are kept within the fund.
 Investors are entitled to a portion of the profits, for example through earned interest.
 ETFs are transparent, as all fund holdings are declared on a daily basis.